 Stacker 50 of the best films according to women critics—This list focuses mostly on ratings from CherryPicks, but Metacritic and IMDb scores also play a role.

-Stacker Best movie from the year you were born—covers birth years from 1921 to 2020.
+Stacker Best movie from the year you were born—A mainstream list covers birth years from 1921 to 2020.
 My guess is that many people born in the most recent years might not have been able to read this article when it came out.
 This list combines ratings from IMDb and Metacritic.

 They Shoot Pictures The 1,000 Greatest Films—This site presents a list of the top films of all time derived from top-10 lists created by critics and other film experts.
-It is very strongly highbrow and also leans mainstream.
+It is a highbrow list that also leans mainstream.
 The site has a table with a much longer list.

 They Shoot Zombies, Don't They?
 The 1,000 Greatest Horror Films—This list is inspired by the site above but focuses specifically on horror films.

-Top10ner 1001 Greatest Movies of All Time—This list combines ratings from IMDb, Rotten Tomatoes, Metacritic, and Letterboxd to create a popular/highbrow/mainstream-leaning list.
+Top10ner 1001 Greatest Movies of All Time—This list combines ratings from IMDb, Rotten Tomatoes, Metacritic, and Letterboxd to create a highbrow/mainstream list that also leans popular.

 TopTenReviews Top of All Time—The review site combined reviews of films to create a strongly mainstream list of the best reviewed films of all time.
 This link is from the Internet Archive.